James B. Donovan (Tom Hanks) is a kind man in a cruel world. Rare considering that Donovan is an insurance lawyer in the middle of the Cold War.

-Bridge of Spies is director Steven Spielberg’s 28th feature film and if Janusz Kaminski’s photography didn’t tip you off—this is their fourteenth collaboration—then Hank’s role as sane man pleading for decency in a mad world is a dead giveaway.
-Based on a screenplay from Joel and Ethan Coen, Bridge of Spies is a little bit John Ford, a little bit Powell & Pressburger and a whole lot of Steven Spielberg.
+Bridge of Spies is director Steven Spielberg’s 28th feature film, and if Janusz Kaminski’s photography didn’t tip you off—this is their fourteenth collaboration—then Hank’s role as sane man pleading for decency in a mad world is a dead giveaway.
+Based on a screenplay from Joel and Ethan Coen, Bridge of Spies is a little bit John Ford, a little bit Powell & Pressburger, and a whole lot of Steven Spielberg.
 In all the right ways.

 The Americans need their pilot back but couldn’t care less about the student.
 They engineer a one-for-one trade of Abel for the pilot and employ Donovan—who is a private citizen, thus alleviating any political responsibilities—to broker the deal.
-But Donovan has his own agenda, and finding himself in Oskar Schindler’s shoes, Donovan tries to save as many as he can.
+But Donovan has his own agenda and finding himself in Oskar Schindler’s shoes, Donovan tries to save as many as he can.

-Although this is extra-curricular information, it informs the scene and permeates the overall ideas of Bridge of Spies, the world went mad once, and it might go mad again.
+Although this is extraneous information, it informs the scene and permeates the overall ideas of Bridge of Spies, the world went mad once, and it might go mad again.
 But the simple plea for civility and humanity in the face of a horrific past and a troubling present might be what saves it.

-Bridge of Spies doesn’t re-invent the wheel, doesn’t need to and doesn’t try.
-Instead, it moves from room to room, character to character with the knowing confidence of a master at work.
+Bridge of Spies doesn’t reinvent the wheel, doesn’t need to, and doesn’t try.
+Instead, it moves from room to room, character to character, with the knowing confidence of a master at work.
 It may not be a masterpiece, but it is a damn strong piece of cinema.